konstantinjdobler/nlp-research-template/README.md

 NLP research template for training language models using PyTorch + Lightning + Weights & Biases + HuggingFace.
 It's built to be customized but provides comprehensive, sensible default functionality.

+If you are not doing NLP or do not care about our training logic, the setup and environment tooling in this template might still be interesting for you.

 ## Setup

 ### Preliminaries